 To give the Valentine's Day Red Ombre Cake a little more texture, I topped it with mini-heart shaped sugar cookies.
 Since I didn't want to whip up a separate batch of royal icing just for a few cookies, I simply dunked the cookies in some confectionery melts.

-- 2 1/2 cups unsalted butter at room temperature
+- 2 ½ cup unsalted butter at room temp

 - 1 tsp heavy cream

 - For the Cake:1.
 Preheat the oven to 350 degrees F.2.
 Line 3, 8-inch round cake pans with parchment paper.
 Grease each pan.3.
 In a medium bowl, sift together the flour, baking soda, salt, and cocoa powder.
 Set aside.4.
 In another bowl, mix together the milk, vinegar, vanilla and water.
 Set aside.5.
 In a large bowl, whisk the oil and sugar until the sugar it completely incorporated.6.
 Add the food color and mix until combined.7.
 Add the eggs, one at a time until just combined.8.
 Add the rest of the liquid ingredients (the milk mixture).9.
 Add the dry ingredients.
 Mix until just combined.10.
 Divide the batter equally between the three pans.11.
 Bake for 30 to 35 min, or until a toothpick inserted in the center of the cake comes out with a few crumbs attached to it.12.
 Allow the cakes to cool in the pans for about 15 min.13.
 Turn cakes out onto a cooling rack.
 Allow them to cool completely.

 - For the Cookies:1.
 Follow the directions in the link above.2.
 Once the cookies are completely cooled, melt the confectionery coating.3.
 Dip each cookie into the coating, and place on a parchment lined sheet pan.4.
 Refrigerate until ready to use.